vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 - **Username:** Master username selected during the database creation.
 - **Password:** User password.
 - **Database Name:** The initial database name.
-- **Table Name:** The name of the table you want your events to be sent to chose the insertion mode.
+- **Table Name:** The name of the table you want your events to be sent to.
+- choose the insertion mode.
 4. Click `Next` and finish the configurations.

 ---